x

 "We are looking forward to Monday’s opening of the Coordinated Care Pathway Center," Tuerk House CEO Bernard Gyebi-Foster said in a statement.
 "We are confident in the team and facility we have in place, and we are eager to welcome the people of Multnomah County and support their recovery journeys."

 The facility at 980 Southeast Pine Street will officially be called the Coordinated Care Pathway Center.
-It won't initially be open 24-7, operating instead on a more limited schedule of 7 a.m. to 11 p.m. on weekdays and 7 a.m. to 3 p.m. on weekends, which the county said are the hours of peak demand.
-Security will be on-site and patrol the perimeter 24-7.
+It won't initially be open 24-7, operating instead on a more limited schedule of 7 a.m. to 11 p.m. on weekdays and 7 a.m. to 3 p.m. on weekends, although security will be on-site and patrol the perimeter 24-7.

 Multnomah County describes the Coordinated Care Pathway Center as a physical hub for its deflection program, giving law enforcement a place to immediately bring people who are caught with drugs and agree to deflection.
 The county plans to expand the facility to 24-hour operation by April, according to the news release, and will also add up to 16 sobering beds.